 You are entitled to bring your family members who are already in Portugal or who will be joining you in Portugal such as your spouse or partner, children under 18 years, children over 18 years of age who are dependent on you or your spouse and your parents or your spouse/partner’s parents if they are dependent on you.

-Required Documents for Portugal D2 Visa
+Portugal D2 Visa Requirements

-Personal Documents
+Required Personal Documents

-1. Personal NIF and Bank Account
+1. Personal NIF

-2. Proof of Accommodation in Portugal
+3. Proof of Accommodation

-3. Personal Financial means
+4. Personal Financial Means

-4. Visa Insurance
+5. Visa Insurance

-Business Documents
+Required Business Documents

 1. Letter of Investment

-An applicant can provide a letter of intent or support from a potential customer, partner, or investor in Portugal.
+You can provide a letter of intent or support from a potential customer, partner, or investor in Portugal.

-The letter should show that the proposed business has a potential market in Portugal and that it is likely to be successful.
+The letter should show that the proposed business has a potential market in Portugal.
+And that it is likely to be successful.

 2. Business Plan